nrfconnect/sdk-nrf/doc/nrf/libraries/dfu/dfu_target.rst

 On the next reboot, the device will run the new firmware.

 .. note::
-   To maintain the writing progress in case the device reboots, enable the configuration options :option:`CONFIG_SETTINGS` and :option:`CONFIG_DFU_TARGET_STREAM_SAVE_PROGRESS`.
+   To maintain the writing progress in case the device reboots, enable the configuration options :kconfig:`CONFIG_SETTINGS` and :kconfig:`CONFIG_DFU_TARGET_STREAM_SAVE_PROGRESS`.
    The MCUboot target then uses the :ref:`zephyr:settings_api` subsystem in Zephyr to store the current progress used by the :c:func:`dfu_target_write` function across power failures and device resets.